ogunsakin01/ogunsakin01/README.md

 ## Hi there, this is where you start
- `By the power of truth, I, while still a mortal, conquered the world ⚡⚡⚡`
+ `A patience soul, a carefull mind and, a free man. ⚡⚡⚡`

 <!--
 **ogunsakin01/ogunsakin01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.